Aliases for IRF1 Gene

 GeneCards Summary for IRF1 Gene

 IRF1 (Interferon Regulatory Factor 1) is a Protein Coding gene.
-Diseases associated with IRF1 include mumps and gastric cancer, somatic.
-Among its related pathways are Hemostasis and IL6-mediated signaling events.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Diseases associated with IRF1 include gastric cancer, somatic and lung cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and IL6-mediated signaling events.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is IRF3.